websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-account-api-basics.md

    :lines: 9-25
 ```

+Note that in the example Able and Baker's last name has now changed from Foo to Bar.

 ## Put a User

 Do a complete overwrite of an existing User with the following cURL and Java commands.
 Note, replace `1234` with your User's ID.